== 1993 - THUG LIFE DEMO ==

 • Samples :

 03. Fake Ass Bitches feat.
-Rated R / Johnny J
+Natasha Walker (speaking) & Rated R (hook) / Johnny J

 • 1993/04 (~).
 Fairly remixed in R U Still Down (1997, Amaru).
 U can hear it in the "Thug 4 Life" tour.
-It is said to be a freestyle he delivered after recording "Pour Out A Little Liquor".
-After the Thug Life original concept album being scraped, Pac thought to include it in his new solo (cf. Out on Bail) before giving it to Yesz (or Nic-Nam ?), a female rapper of Y?N-Vee, for Thug Life Volume One sessions in the end of 93, beginning of 94 (cf. Honor Among Thugz).
+It is said to be a freestyle he delivered after having recorded "Pour Out A Little Liquor".
+After the Thug Life original concept album being scraped, Pac firstly thought to include it in his new solo (cf. Out on Bail) before giving it to Nic Nam, a female rapper of Y?N-Vee, during the first Thug Life Volume One sessions in the end of 93 (cf. Honor Among Thugz).
+The woman who's speaking could be Natasha Walker like in "Wonda Why They Call U Bitch", or eventually Capucine Jackson who will also be speaking in "Bitchin' (Interlude)" before "Death Around Each/The Corner".

 • Samples :